Can I Get Life Insurance If I Smoke? You Sure Can But It'll Cost Ya!

 If you smoke, it’s even more important for you to work with an independent life insurance agent to find the best possible company for your needs.

-I constantly stress that working with an independent agent saves you time, money and hassle.
-As a smoker, this takes on even more importance.
+I constantly stress that working with an independent agent saves you time, money, and hassle.
+As a smoker, this is even more important.

 My best advice?
 Give up smoking if you can.
-It really does take a toll on your health and it will save you thousands on life insurance premiums.
+It takes a toll on your health and will save you thousands on life insurance premiums.